Tracking Your Reader's Journey

 Voilà!
 Progress Tracked

-Running the application, we can see the progress bar updating its fullness as we scroll down the screen.
-It will also deplete when scrolling back up.
+Running the application, I could see the progress bar updating its fullness as I scrolled down the screen.
+It also depleted when I scrolled back up.
 I hope you found this article helpful, especially if you're just starting out with Jaspr.
 If you did, please share it!